T3-FindIt/FindIt/README.md

 **[NL]**

-Uiteindelijk is het net niet gelukt om een werkend product te maken.
-We zijn erg dichtbij gekomen, maar de uiteindelijke integratie is niet gelukt.
-Zouden we extra tijd gehad hebben zou dit zeker gewerkt kunnen hebben, maar deze tijd was er helaas niet.
-De individuele stukken werkten wel.
+Hoewel het niet helemaal is gelukt om een werkend product te realiseren, zijn we ontzettend dichtbij gekomen.
+De uiteindelijke integratie bleek een uitdaging, maar we hebben grote vooruitgang geboekt.
+Met wat extra tijd zouden we zeker tot een succesvol resultaat hebben kunnen komen, maar helaas was die tijd niet beschikbaar.
+Gelukkig werkten de individuele stukken wel naar behoren.

 Wij bedanken Fontys en Sioux voor hun tijd en hun begeleiding.

 **[EN]**

-In the end we did not manage to create a working product.
-We came very close, but the final integration did not work out.
-If we had more time this would have worked, but unfortunately we did not have this time.
-The individual parts of the project did work.
+Although we did not quite manage to achieve a working product, we came incredibly close.
+The final integration proved challenging, but we made great progress.
+With some extra time, we certainly could have achieved a successful result, but unfortunately that time was not available.
+Fortunately, the individual pieces did work properly.

 We thank Fontys and Sioux for their time and their guidance.